 ERB is a templating engine.

-A templating engine allows you to mix HTML & Ruby.
-This helps you generate your page dynamically using data from your database.
+A templating engine allows you to mix HTML & Ruby so you can generate web pages using data from your database.

 ERB is Rails default engine for rendering views.